SimpliSafe Home Security System Review

-SimpliSafe was one of the easiest systems for us to get up and running and use on a daily basis, even as we’ve added various new components like the SimpliSafe Video Doorbell Pro.
-Nearly everything is wireless and in communication with the base station, which conveys information by speaking to you out loud, sending notifications to your app, and even changing the color of the LED strip at its base.
+SimpliSafe was one of the easiest systems for us to get up and running for daily use, even as we added various new components like the SimpliSafe Video Doorbell Pro.
+Nearly everything was wireless and connected with the base station, which conveyed information by speaking out loud, sending notifications to our app, and even changing the color of the LED strip at its base.

 Smart Home Features

 SimpliSafe was no old-school alarm system.
 It was smart and connected to both the internet and voice assistants, such as Alexa and Google Assistant.